 - emphysema

 You may be able to minimize your chances of developing lung nodules by quitting smoking if you currently smoke or by avoiding smoking if you don’t.
-This can be difficult, but a doctor can build a cessation plan that works for you.
+This can be difficult, but a doctor can create a cessation plan that works for you.

 A doctor may want to perform regular follow-ups for nodules larger than 6 mm or for smaller nodules if you have a high risk of lung cancer.